g1llez/ansible-cumulus/plays/roles/spine-leaf/README.md

 The site id will be used in many configuration to get different configuration for each site, it will be used for the BGP and for the mLAG

 There's a default site that contain the default variable, if the site provided in the inventory file doesn't exist in the vars folder, the default file will set the variables for the configuration.
 As the default file have all the required variables, you can change just a part of the configuration for a specific site.
 By example, if you set only the first NTP server in the site configuration, the second will be the one from the default site.

+Switch specific variable (switch_product_name.yml)

+Theses variables files will define switch specific information such as port quantity, which port to use for the spine/leaf connection, peerlink, etc.

+The playbook will automatically look for a file named with the product name from the facts (ansible_facts['product_name']).

 Dependencies
 ------------